CHIMERA: Adaptive Cache Injection and Semantic Anchor Prompting for Zero-shot Image Morphing with Morphing-oriented Metrics: Experiment

+\textbf{User Study.} In a user study under four perceptual criteria, CHIMERA is consistently preferred over all baselines. \cref{fig:teaser1}-(b) shows the pairwise win--tie--loss outcomes, where CHIMERA wins against FreeMorph and latent \texttt{slerp} in most cases and records more wins than losses against DiffMorpher and IMPUS.
+Notably, this subjective trend is consistent with our GLCS-based ranking, suggesting that GLCS \textit{aligns well with human preference}.
+Detailed user study protocol, additional statistics, and further analyses are provided in the \textit{Suppl.}

-To demonstrate the effectiveness of our proposed CHIMERA, we provide a qualitative comparison with existing methods in Fig.~\ref{fig:main_qual_1}.
-As shown by the red arrows in Fig.~\ref{fig:main_qual_1}~(a), the transition is relatively natural near the input images \(A\) and \(B\), but it becomes increasingly abrupt toward the center of the sequence.
-As observed in the red arrows of Fig.~\ref{fig:main_qual_1}~(b), DiffMorpher loses semantic information from both $A$ and $B$ when the input pair becomes more dissimilar, leading to degraded perceptual quality.
-In Fig.~\ref{fig:main_qual_1}~(c), FreeMorph achieves good perceptual quality and smoothness but still introduces saturated colors and over-smoothing, producing textures that deviate from the input pair.
-In contrast, CHIMERA preserves perceptual quality while maintaining the semantics of both $A$ and $B$, achieving smooth transitions.
-Notably, in Fig.~\ref{fig:main_qual_1}~(d), the red arrows show that our model retains the stone texture on the person’s arm and coherently blends the person’s face into the rocky mountain.
-Additional visual comparisons are provided in the \textit{Suppl}.
+\textbf{Qualitative Comparison.} As shown by the red arrows in \cref{fig:main_qual_1}-(a), IMPUS produces relatively natural transitions near the endpoints of the input images, but abrupt changes appear in the middle of the sequence.
+DiffMorpher tends to lose semantic information from both inputs when the input pair is highly dissimilar (red arrow).
+FreeMorph generates excessive over-smoothing and color saturation, producing visual characteristics that deviate from the original images (red arrow).
+In contrast, CHIMERA preserves the semantics of both \(A\) and \(B\) while maintaining smooth transitions and perceptually consistent textures.
+Additional qualitative results are provided in the \textit{Suppl.}, where we also include results for the 16-frame setting.